maniospas/sigmastar/README.md

 Inputs and outputs are indistinguishable: fewer inputs are zero-initialized, and even more of them are allowed (more on this later).
-For example, any `RRB3` definition that is given an `R` argument yields a value in `RB3`, given an `RRB` argument yields a value in `BB`, etc. Those returns are independent of how the function definition splt the type into inputs and outputs.
-This is a set-based view of function spaces.
+For example, any `RRB3` definition given an `R` argument yields a value in `RB3`.
+Given an `RRB` argument, it yields a value in `BB`.
+And so on.
+Those returns are independent of how the function definition splts the type into inputs and outputs.
+This is a set-based view of function spaces as sets that take up space in a high-dimensional manifold.

 Functions only accept one definition each, but you can namespace them by prepending `namespace.` to their names; dots are treated as characters,